 Dave: We joined Mission Aviation Fellowship (MAF).
 It’s a non-denominational, non-sectarian Christian Mission.
-There are more than 100 mission organizations who fly their own airplanes overseas providing aid, of which MAF is the largest.
-In the Third-World there is very little adequate transportation.
+Over 100 mission organizations fly their own airplanes overseas providing aid, of which MAF is the largest.
+Developing nations have very little adequate transportation.
 It’s either jungle trails, rivers or if you are lucky, by Land Rover.
 If there are wars or famines, it is difficult to travel, so aviation is crucial and essential.

-Dave: We built our own houses.
-They had a metal roof and concrete floors and home-made brick.
-In Congo you can’t get cement.
-We made our own brick out of anthills which grow 10 - 15 feet high and are made out of clay.
+Dave: We built our own houses using a metal roof, concrete floors and homemade brick.
+In Congo, you can’t get cement.
+We made our own brick out of anthills which grow 10 - 15 feet high and are made of clay.
 We also built our hangars and many air strips.

-People don’t realize Congo is half the size of the U.S. Across the middle of it there is 700 miles of impenetrable equatorial jungle and virtually no roads.
-So MAF bought 8 Cessna 185 planes, put pilots and planes all across Congo.
-It was 700 miles to the next closest pilot.
-These are long distances.
+People don’t realize that Congo is half the size of the U.S. Across the middle of it are 700 miles of impenetrable equatorial jungle and virtually no roads.
+So MAF bought eight Cessna 185 planes, and put pilots and planes all across Congo.
+It was 700 miles to the next closest pilot—these are long distances.

 Dave: Yes, two of them were born in Africa.
 In fact, when we first started out, Marilee was pregnant.
 Our first daughter was born six days after we arrived in Rhodesia.
 We cut that one a little bit close.